buildwithnexus Security

 All communication uses TLS 1.3:

-- Perfect Forward Secrecy: Ephemeral key exchange
+- Perfect forward secrecy: Ephemeral key exchange

-- HSTS Enforcement: HTTP Strict Transport Security headers
+- HSTS enforcement: HTTP Strict Transport Security headers

-- Certificate Validation: Verifies server certificate on connection
+- Certificate validation: Verifies server certificate on connection

 Rate Limiting with Progressive Backoff